wretch

 • Converts a javascript object to query parameters, then appends this query string to the current url.
 String values are used as the query string verbatim.

-Pass true as the second argument to replace existing query parameters.
-Pass true as the third argument to completely omit the key=value pair for undefined or null values.
+Set replace to true in the options to replace existing query parameters.
+Set omitUndefinedOrNullValues to true in the options to completely omit the key=value pair for undefined or null values.

 import QueryAddon from "wretch/addons/queryString"